Challenger mine: History

-The ore body was discovered in early 1995 by Dominion Mining Ltd. It was found by using the relatively new (at that time) method of sampling calcrete (calcium carbonate laterite).
+The ore body was discovered in early 1995 by Dominion Mining.
+It was found by using the relatively new method of sampling calcrete (calcium carbonate laterite).
 Broad sample spacing of 800m fortuitously "snagged" the sub-surface orebody with a single high gold in calcrete value attracting almost immediate follow-up.
 The top of the orebody was beneath less than metre of transported cover and calcrete.
 Exploration drilling commenced in mid-1995 and continued for several years on a campaign basis.
 The initial drilling programs intersected high grade ore but were unable to consistently hit the ore zones at depth.
 Further drilling and detailed structural interpretation of the drill core lead to the orebody being defined as several tightly folded linear shoots, plunging at about a 45 degree angle.
 As yet, the bottom of the ore body has not been discovered, although there are several faults offsetting the orebody.
 The project was Joint-ventured with Samantha-Resolute in late 1995.
 Activities stopped during the late 1990s while Dominion negotiated to buy back Resolute's share of the project and then find another Joint-venture partner.
 Dominion was unable to find a Joint-venture partner and so in 2001 the company decided to develop the mine itself.
 The mine was initially an open pit, commencing in 2002 and converted to underground mining in 2005.

 Geology and mineralisation

-The Challenger deposit is located within portions of Christie gneiss, a member of the Mulgathing Complex that forms part of the Gawler Craton, a large crystalline basement province consisting of late Archaean to Mesoproterozic rocks that became stabilised by around 1,450 Ma.
+The Challenger deposit is located within portions of Christie gneiss, a member of the Mulgathing Complex that forms part of the Gawler craton, a large crystalline basement province consisting of late Archaean to Mesoproterozic rocks that became stabilised by around 1,450 Ma.
 The deposit occurs within quartz-feldspar-biotite ± garnet-cordierite gneiss, a variation of Christie gneiss.
 The host to gold mineralisation is a silica and feldspar rich greisenised pegmatite.
 These veins are typically ptygmatically folded.
 The deposit is typically shear hosted with the morphology of the mineralised envelope being lensoid in three dimensions and anastomosing in character.

 Coarse visible gold of variable size and in association with sulphide mineralisation is a common feature of the higher grade ore zones.
 Gold grains contain inclusions of arsenopyrite, pyritised pyrrhotite and native bismuth.

 All lodes remain open at depth and historical drilling of the M1 lode has demonstrated the continuity of the orebody to at least 2.8 km down-plunge.
 Both primary host rock and the quartz, feldspar, garnet veins associated with gold mineralisation are generally competent, necessitating minimal ground support.
 Underground conditions are effectively dry with little groundwater inflow into the mine.